boeni-industries/aico/docs/security/data_security.md

    - Retrieves keys from secure storage
    - Mounts encrypted filesystem transparently

-For complete details on the overall key management system, see [Security Architecture](security_overview.md).
+For complete details on the overall key management system, see Security Architecture documentation (file does not exist).

 ## Data Synchronization Security